What is a Keyboard on a Computer?

 If the microcontroller notices that the key has stopped pressing, the Break Code value of the newly created code is increased by 128.

-These codes are sent to the microcontroller circuit where they will be processed thanks to the KB manager.
+These codes are sent to the microcontroller circuit, which the KB manager will process.

-The BIOS determines which character corresponds to the key pressed, compares it to a character table in the kernel, and sends the data to the processor, creating a hardware interrupt.
+The BIOS software determines which character corresponds to the key pressed, compares it to a character table in the kernel, and sends the data to the processor, that is, the CPU, creating a hardware interrupt.

 When we press a key, there may be jumps that duplicate the signal, and to eliminate them, the KB also has a circuit that clears the signal.

 Since the codes produced in AT Keyboards are different, it is necessary to translate them.
-This function is also used by the KB controller, another microcontroller on the PC.
+The KB controller, another microcontroller on the PC, also uses this function.

-This controller receives the Calling Code (Kscan Code) and creates it itself and communicates serially.
+This controller receives the Calling Code (Kscan Code), creates it, and communicates serially.

 Since the communication protocol is bidirectional, the server can send commands such as configuration or restart requests to the KB.